-They frequently mentioned their pride in being ‘skilled craftsmen’, the efforts this entailed, and emphasized their ‘masculinity’ as opposed to ‘helpless’ female workers.
-During shop-floor talk, they labelled female workers as ‘trainees’, unwilling and unable to become skilled; claimed the salary-regime was a feminine system, employing workers lacking masculine attributes such as independence, toughness, courage, and competitiveness; and argued that female workers could not become ‘karigars’ due to their lesser physical strength, and their submissive and compliant behaviour .
+They frequently mentioned their pride in being ‘skilled craftsmen’, the efforts this entailed, and they emphasized their ‘masculinity’ as opposed to ‘helpless’ female workers.
+During shop-floor talk, they labelled female workers as ‘trainees’, unwilling and unable to become skilled; claimed the salary-regime was a feminine system, employing workers lacking masculine attributes such as independence, toughness, courage, and competitiveness; and argued that women could not become ‘karigars’ due to their lesser physical strength, and their submissive and compliant behaviour .
 The discourse’s target was not female workers, who worked in a separate area, but to create a gendered divide, to deter colleagues joining the ‘others.’
 They made derogatory remarks about male colleagues who made the switch, labelling them ‘majboor’ (helpless), like female workers, indolent, and not ‘karigars’.
 For example, a piece-rate worker claimed:

 ‘There are people who want to leave the factory at 5.00 p.m. and during working hours they do not work hard.
 These are the ones who work on salary.
 Any worker who is skilled would never work on salary.’
-(Stitching operator, male, married and two kids, rural worker, 13 years total experience, 01 year with the current firm)
+(Stitching operator, male, married with two children, rural worker, 13 years experience, 1 year with the current firm)

-Thus piece-rate workers' every-day discourse reproduced their identity as skilled workers with unique masculine talents, coupled with material sabotage, and ‘hit and rescue’ and collusion tactics to convince many factory owners that the assembly-line regime would reduce work quality and profits.
-A similar discourse also employing a gendered binary divide was also used to dissuade colleagues from joining the new regime and to maintain occupational solidarity.
+Thus piece-rate workers' every-day discourse reproduced their identity as skilled workers with unique masculine talents, coupled with material sabotage, and ‘hit and rescue’ and collusion tactics to convince factory owners that the assembly-line regime would reduce work quality and profits.
+A similar discourse employing a gendered binary divide was also used to dissuade colleagues from joining the new regime and to maintain occupational solidarity.

 The emergence of a ‘Compromise' Production Regime

 These subtle acts of local resistance and ‘strategic’ consent frustrated the plans of the powerful alliance of capital, state and international development agencies.
 Expectations that the salary-regime would replace the piece-rate regime in 14-16 months never materialised in most factories.
-Of the 45 firms visited, 30 could not convert and maintained a piece-rate regime; 6 adopted a twin-factory regime, with piece-rate and salaried assembly-lines operating alongside each other; and 9 completely converted to a salary-based assembly-line employing semi-skilled female workers.
+Of the 45 firms visited, 30 could not convert and maintained a piece-rate regime; 6 adopted a twin-factory regime, with piece-rate and salaried assembly-lines operating alongside each other; and 9 completely converted to a salary-based assembly-line employing semi-skilled women.
 23 had participated in a UNDP program for feminizing the workforce but only 5 participants completely converted to a salary-regime, and 5 adopted a twin-factory regime.
 Our results are consistent with industry trends analysed by international intermediaries.
-For example, a UNDP study found their intervention had limited success.
+For example, a UNDP study found their intervention had had limited success.
 It only trained 15,448 operators not the target of 29,700, partly due to the industry’s failure to fully adopt salaried employment, and piece-rate workers’ resistance (UNDP, 2013).